Need to know how to shut down a narcissist?

 How to Shut Down a Narcissist: 15 of the Best Ways

-Don't be surprised when you are with a narcissist, and they become unreasonable angry over a seemingly minor annoyance.
+Don't be surprised when you are with a narcissist, and they become unreasonably angry over a seemingly minor annoyance.

 Don't try to reason with them and don't involve yourself in the situation.
-Remember to only think about the things that are in your control.
+Remember to think about the things that are in your control — and that's how you respond.

-The only way a narcissist will realize that they might be in the wrong (or simply let something go) is if you refuse to accept it.
+The only way a narcissist will realize that they might be in the wrong (or simply let something go) is if you refuse to engage and push back.

-This can be difficult, but if you know that they are wrong about something, don't fall for their charming attempts at getting you to agree with them.
+This can be difficult, but if you know that they are wrong about something, don't fall for their charming attempts to get you to agree with them or to bait you into an argument.

 Think before you speak and do not take the bait.